HaikuTeam/animator/QA.md

-I can use the keyboard to navigate up/down in the timeline row cells I can navigate all the way to the top, and keep going, and I jump to the bottom cell I can navigate all the way to the bottom, and keep going, and I jump to the top When I navigate into a collapsed set of rows, they auto-expand, and the first one is selectedf I can enter a valid value into any input, and see it reflected on stage at time 0 I can enter a valid value into any input, and see it reflected on stage at time N>0 When I enter an input, I see a keyframe created in the timeline
+I can use the keyboard to navigate up/down in the timeline row cells I can navigate all the way to the top, and keep going, and I jump to the bottom cell I can navigate all the way to the bottom, and keep going, and I jump to the top When I navigate into a collapsed set of rows, they auto-expand, and the first one is selected I can enter a valid value into any input, and see it reflected on stage at time 0 I can enter a valid value into any input, and see it reflected on stage at time N>0 When I enter an input, I see a keyframe created in the timeline